Bjarnos/SelfbotDocs/docs/Classes/Bot.md

 When you use [ConnectionService.start_checking_public()](/docs/Services/ConnectionService.html#connectionservicestart_checking_public) for the first time, the bot will run all bound functions for the last 10 minutes of messages.
 When `force-first` is `True`, the bot will read its own messages too (normally it won't).
 Use `check-own` to control the permanent reading of own messages.

 {: .note }
-You can choose which of the [services](/docs/Services/) you want to read now.
+You can choose which of the [services](/docs/Services/) you want to read now